Volocopter VC2 (defunct prototype)

 - Propellers: 18 propellers

-- Electric engines: 18 (each electric motor output 2 kw)
+- Electric motors: 18 electric motors (each electric motor has an output of 2 kw)

 - Batteries: Unknown number, possibly 18, with a battery management unit

-- Fuselage: No covered fuselage, the aircraft has open aluminium framework
+- Fuselage: No covered fuselage, the aircraft has open aluminum framework

 - Landing gear: Three pilate balls in a tricycle formation under the open airframe